Technigo/project-music-releases/README.md

 # Music Releases

-We built a music releases site using React components which shows new album and single releases.
+I built this project together with a team member.
+We did a music releases site using React components which shows new album and single releases.

 ## The problem